Spiritual shadow work is inner work to reveal and repair a vital part of our mind and spirit. Are you ready to begin this journey of inner healing?

 The key to change is to use our habitual nature for positive change.
 The formula starts with illuminating these darker forces.
 Then we must accept they are a part of us.
 Once we see them, we direct their power into positive thoughts and actions.
 Here’s an example.
 If you are angry about a social situation, channel your passion into positive action.

 The goal of inner work is to identify roadblocks to our development and make us more integrated and aware.
 When we become more aware of our dark side, we will gain more control over thoughts and emotions.
-That doesn’t mean we experience less; it means we learn to understand our experience of life better.
+That doesn’t mean we experience less; it means we learn to better understand our experience of life.

 If you are self-aware, you can tell when you are slipping into your personality’s unhealthy aspects.
 The Enneagram of Personality is a tool to identify the thought scripts that show when falling into unhealthy patterns.

 The shadow self is a common concept in many indigenous cultures.
 It’s one way to describe spirit entities that work at the periphery of our lives.
 It’s a part of us that connects to our ancestors.